Skip to main content

 Purpose

 This program provides grants for nonprofit organizations to provide training and technical assistance to small public water and wastewater systems, onsite/decentralized wastewater systems, and private well owners.
-Funds are intended to significantly benefit public water systems in rural, small, or tribal communities.
+Funds are intended to significantly benefit the quality and safety of rural, small, and tribal water systems.

-Projects should address only one of the national priority areas listed below.
+Projects should address one of the national priority areas listed below.

 • National Priority Area 1: Training and technical assistance for small public water systems to achieve and maintain compliance with the Safe Drinking Water Act (SDWA), including improving financial and managerial capacity